ymkim814/data-512-homework_1/README.md

 According to [Wikipedia Terms of Use](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use), this homework follows their rules because it engages Wikimedia's informational pieces to understand and apply our academic learnings, not using any of the results or procedure to create harm for someone else and utilize the data responsibility while Wikimedia hosts them as API.
 Lastly, we are committing lawful behavior by putting appropriate licenses and not commercializing any of this.

 The documentation of API is in [Wikimedia Pageviews](https://wikimedia.org/api/rest_v1/#/Pageviews%20data) and the methods of accessing API in Wikimedia are located [Wikimedia REST API](https://www.mediawiki.org/wiki/Wikimedia_REST_API).
+Information about customizing pageview using URL and API is located [here](https://doc.wikimedia.org/generated-data-platform/aqs/analytics-api/reference/page-views.html).
 The framework of wp_article_views_example was developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 Revision 1.3 - August 16, 2024.

 ## Setting
 Regarding the setting, one can use requirement.yaml in this repository with this code